 Registration is free, so why not?

 GROW YOUR NETWORK

 Following the innovation challenge there will be a networking social between the participants, sponsors, and judges.
-The networking event will be held exclusively for STARS members.
-Not a member?
-Contact us to join here.
+In addition, we will share your resumes with the judges and sponsors as a part of this case competition.